Malcomian/abjure/readme.md

 ## Setup

 This project can be installed globally as a CLI utility using `npm install -g abjure`.
+Alternatively, it can be installed locally, typically as a development dependency, with `npm install --save-dev abjure`.
+To invoke the locally installed version, use `npx abjure [...options]`, where `[...options]` would be replaced with some basic parameters.

 The easiest way to use this package is to register it as a build script in your `package.json` file.
 For example, if you want to target a `src` folder and transpile it to a `build` folder, use the following script: